xxKiddMdx/CSCI3390_G5_Final_Project/README.md

 ## Comparison

 **Greedy Matching**
-* Offers simplicity, efficiency, and adaptability, making it suitable for general graph matching tasks.
+* Offers simplicity, efficiency, and adaptability, making it suitable for general graph-matching tasks.
 However, its time complexity can increase significantly with the logarithmic factor.

 **Maximal Matching**